cbl/blade-style-sass/README.md

 composer require cbl/blade-style-sass
 ```

-And that's it, the compiler engine is automatically registered.
+And that's it!
+The compiler engine is automatically registered and you are good
+to go.